ddbj/www/_metabobank/metadata-e.md

 : Accession number assigned by Metabobank (e.g. MTBKS1).
 Filled by MetaboBank.

 [Study Title](#Study_Title)<a name="Study_Title"></a>
 : The overall title of the study.
-This field can only have one value.

 [Study Description](#Study_Description)<a name="Study_Description"></a>
 : A short paragraph describing the study as free-text.
 The text should clearly explain what you did in your study.
 In this field, ASCII, Greek characters and symbols \[° μ ± ≠ &#8786; &#060; &#062; ← ↑ ↓ → ↔ Å\] are allowed for richer description.
-This field can only have one value.

 [Experimental Design](#Experimental_Design)<a name="Experimental_Design"></a>
 : The experiment design types which are applicable to this study.
 These terms should come from [controlled terms](https://docs.google.com/spreadsheets/d/1b34kjYemmQj-4m5zcp2n7QHCnQA98EjYcf6pOJ9xDTY).